 You can get STDs from oral sex even if you don’t swallow your partner’s sperm.
-According to the CDC include:
+According to the CDC, the STDs that can be transmitted through oral sex include:

-In addition to having safe sex, dental dams, and/or finger cots to make handjobs safe.
+In addition to having safe sex, you should use condoms, dental dams, and/or finger cots to make handjobs safe.
 You and your partner should also get tested regularly for STDs to further reduce the risk of STD transmission.
 You can learn about at-home STD testing at STDWatch.com.

 Can I get genital herpes on my hands from fingering someone during an outbreak? - plannedparenthood.org